SIGNA VITAE, vol.17, no.3, pp.103-111, 2021 (SCI-Expanded)

 Article / Article

-Science Citation Index Expanded, Scopus, Academic Search Premier, CAB Abstracts, Central & Eastern European Academic Source (CEEAS), EMBASE, Veterinary Science Database
+Science Citation Index Expanded (SCI-EXPANDED), Scopus, Academic Search Premier, CAB Abstracts, Central & Eastern European Academic Source (CEEAS), EMBASE, Veterinary Science Database

 Emergency medicine, Occupational anxiety, COVID-19, PHYSICIAN